eipm/CIN/README.md

 ![tilewsi](Image/tiling_wsi.png)

-Use the function of **tiling_wsi** to get the best WSI from raw svs file.
+Use the function of **tiling_wsi** from **TilingWSI.py** to get the best WSI from raw svs file.
 The default setting will get WSI on 2.5x magnification with dimension of 2048px2048p.
 Through setting *tilesize* and *overlap* can change the step size of sliding windows.

 You need to define two *list* objects ahead:  *filepaths* and *samplenames*.
 Also set the argument of *tile_dir* for the location to store WSI.